Most Famous Badminton Logos

 Logo YONEX SPBA Midwest Open Regional Championships

-The YONEX SPBA Midwest Open Regional Championships logo conveys the atmosphere of the Midwest USA tournament, emphasizing dynamism.
+The YONEX SPBA Midwest Open Regional Championships logo conveys the atmosphere of the Midwest USA tournament and emphasizes dynamism.
 The central part of the design prominently features a shuttlecock containing the abbreviation “MWOR 2024.”
 It is surrounded by a green diamond with a texture resembling a racket mesh.
 On the right is the full championship name, written in a lively, bright blue font.
-The emblem is complemented by event dates and the mark of YONEX, a globally recognized sporting equipment brand.
+The emblem is complemented by the event dates and the YONEX mark, a globally recognized sporting equipment brand.
 The tournament gathers talented regional players, and the visual symbol reflects the sporting spirit and the event’s importance.

 Badminton Pan Am